raydiak/Math-Symbolic/README.md

 Returns the expression coerced first to a string (see above), then to a number.
 This will fail if the expression hasn't already been evaluated/simplified (see further above) to a single constant value.
-As with all Perl 6 objects, this is also the method which gets called when the object is coerced to a number by other means, e.g. context or the + prefix.
+As with all Raku objects, this is also the method which gets called when the object is coerced to a number by other means, e.g. context or the + prefix.